tiger2380/Swidly-MVC-Framework/README.md

-# Welcome to the smallest and simplest PHP MVC Framework
+# Welcome to the simple PHP MVC Framework

 This is a small, simple yet powerful PHP MVC Framework built with PHP.
 No installation/composer require.
 Oh yeah, it's free!! 😊